rsksmart/rns-partner-registrar/README.md

 ### Partner Registrar
 - Emit events on registration for easier tracking and analytics
 - Update Fee Manager
-- Allows registration of new domains from only whitelisted partner using    their custom configuration (i.e domain name length, pricing, unicode support etc)
+- Allows registration of new domains from only whitelisted partner using    their custom configuration (i.e domain name length, pricing etc)

 ### Fee Manager
 - Receives all fees from the Registrar